 The need for the surgeon to return to a patient to manage an unexpected problem, leaving a second patient whose operation has already commenced, when unexpected difficulties and complications occur during a surgical procedure.

-RACS supports the Statements on Principles published by the American College of Surgeons (ACS) in regard to overlapping and simultaneous (concurrent) surgery2 which gives the following guidance as to when overlapping surgery is appropriate.
+- RACS supports the statements on principles published by the American College of Surgeons (ACS) in regard to overlapping and simultaneous (concurrent) surgery which gives the following guidance as to when overlapping surgery is appropriate.

 According to the ACS acceptable overlap of two distinct operations by the primary surgeon occurs in two general circumstances:

-RACS supports the practice of medical professionals engaging in open disclosure with their patients when procedures do not go to plan3 and support the Australian Commission on Safety and Quality in Health Care (ACSQHC) National Guidelines for Open Disclosure4 and Medical Council of New Zealand (MCNZ) Disclosure of harm following an adverse event.5 Ensuring full informed consent has been obtained prior to any procedure will assist in the open disclosure process.
+RACS supports the practice of medical professionals engaging in open disclosure with their patients when procedures do not go to plan and support the Australian Commission on Safety and Quality in Health Care (ACSQHC) National Guidelines for Open Disclosure and Medical Council of New Zealand (MCNZ) Disclosure of harm following an adverse event ensuring full informed consent has been obtained prior to any procedure will assist in the open disclosure process.